Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: Introduction

-The aim of this paper is to introduce a new analytic continuation algorithm, which is linear with respect to input data and strong enough to be considered as an alternative for the MaxEnt method.
-Section II of the paper is devoted to the general idea behind the method without giving details of a particular realization.
-It explains optimal regularization principle, which is built on top of Tikhonov regularization ansatz.
-Some more specific realization details are described in sections III and IV.
-They, in principle, may be revised and adjusted to a certain extent for specific problem.
-In Section V we present practical results of analytic continuation for the Hubbard model on the Bethe lattice, which is then compared with corresponding results from the MaxEnt algorithm.
+The aim of this paper is to introduce a new analytic continuation algorithm, which is linear with respect to input data and reliable enough to be considered as an alternative to the MaxEnt method.
+Section II of the paper is devoted to the general idea behind the method without giving details of a particular implementation.
+It explains the optimal regularization principle which is based on the Tikhonov regularization ansatz.
+Some more specific implementation details are described in sections III and IV.
+They in principle may be revised and adjusted to some extent for a specific problem.
+In Section V we present practical results of analytic continuation for the single-band Hubbard model on a Bethe lattice, which are then compared with corresponding results from the MaxEnt algorithm.
+A brief stability analysis of the method is also presented in that section.
 In Section VI we conclude the paper.